osrf/uctf/doc/run_cloud/readme.md

 ROS_HOSTNAME=192.168.2.150 ROS_MASTER_URI=http://192.168.2.1:11311 roslaunch /tmp/sasc_remote.launch
 ```

+If you get a timeout the first time try again.

 To stop the payloads you can press `Ctrl-C`

 This will also bring up two GUIs on your machine.